TAG-Research/lotus/README.md

 Easily build knowledge-intensive LLM applications that reason over your data with LOTUS!

 LOTUS (**L**LMs **O**ver **T**ables of **U**nstructured and **S**tructured Data) provides a declarative programming model and an optimized query engine for serving powerful reasoning-based query pipelines over structured and unstructured data!
+We provide a simple and intuitive Pandas-like API, that implements **semantic operators**.

+## Key Concept: Semantic Operators
-We provide a simple and intuitive Pandas-like API, that implements **semantic operators** to extend the relational model with a set of modular language-based operators.
-Programmers can easily compose semantic operators along with traditional data operations to build state-of-the-art AI systems that reason over vast knowledge corpora.
+LOTUS' programming model is powered by semantic operators.
+Semantic operators seamlessly extend the relational model with a set of modular language-based operators, allowing you to write AI-based pipelines with high-level logic, leaving the rest of the work to the query engine!
+Programmers can easily compose semantic operators along with traditional relational data operations to build state-of-the-art AI systems that reason over vast knowledge corpora.

 Below are just a few semantic operators provided by LOTUS.
-For more details, check out the full [documentation](https://lotus-ai.readthedocs.io/en/latest/), run the [colab tutorial](https://colab.research.google.com/drive/1OzoJXH13aOwNOIEemClxzNCNYnqSGxVl?usp=sharing), or read the [research paper](https://arxiv.org/abs/2407.11418).
+To learn more about semantic operators, check out the full [documentation](https://lotus-ai.readthedocs.io/en/latest/), run the [colab tutorial](https://colab.research.google.com/drive/1OzoJXH13aOwNOIEemClxzNCNYnqSGxVl?usp=sharing), or read the full [research paper](https://arxiv.org/abs/2407.11418).

 | Operator   | Description                                     |
 |------------|-------------------------------------------------|